choffm16/sendy_rolling_timestamps/README.md

 #### Prerequisites

 -Sendy install

 -Ability to upload file and set crons

 ##### Credit
-I used ChatGPT for help w/ this script
+I used ChatGPT for help w/ this script.
+Improvements or suggestions welcome.

 Thank you Ben for Sendy